Paybook/sync-code-samples/widget/examples.md

 }
 ```

-## Some Real Cases
+Below are some exaples of how you can set up and configure the widget for specific cases:

 ### Case 1:

-Open the widget in CreationCase, display only Personal sites, hide Renapo site, and hide Blockchain and Digital Wallets organization types
+What does this case do?
+- Set up the widget in Spanish language
+- Set up the widget to create new credentials
+- Only display Personal sites
+- Hide the site "Renapo"
+- Hide the "Blockchain" and "Digital Wallets" organization types.

+The config that achieves this is below:

 ```json
 {